Spring Hill (Mobile, Alabama): History

 Overlooking the surrounding landscape, Spring Hill began to be extensively settled in the first half of the 19th century.
-Among its first inhabitants were former French Bonapartists from the failed Vine and Olive Colony in Marengo County, Alabama.
+Its first European inhabitants were French Fur Traders and Blacksmiths.
 With Alabama statehood in 1819, during the 1820s, the city of Mobile and private developers bought what became Spring Hill.
 Between 1820 and 1827, the government of Mobile purchased three-fourths of section 14 from the U.S. Congress.
 In 1828 William Robertson acquired all of section 13 (640 acre) and had a plat drawn up of 121 5 acre lots, sold at the rate of 100 $/acre.
 Joshua Collins acquired 120 acre of another section and subdivided 80 acre of it into 10 acre lots.
 At the time, the majority of the land surrounding Mobile, outside of what is now downtown, was mosquito-infested swamp.
 With the city plagued by extreme humidity, heat, rain, and yellow fever epidemics during the warm months, people began to realize that the western hills outside of the city tended to remain relatively free of fever and disease.
 Many wealthy Mobilians soon built summer residences on lots in Spring Hill.
 The earliest houses of the 1830s and 1840s tended to be cottages, with many in the Gulf Coast cottage style.
 Large country houses in the Greek Revival style came to dominate by the 1850s and later.